cyberark/identity-sample-java/EXECUTIVE_SUMMARY.md

 CyberArk Identity Sample Demo Web Application

 ## Functionality
 CyberArk Identity Sample Demo web application shows all the possible variations of CyberArk Identity Products.
-This app uses Java Spring backend and Angular JS frontend.
+This app uses Java Spring backend and Angular frontend.

 ## Business Purpose
 This is just to showcase the capabilities of the CyberArk Identity Products.